 Several varieties of blueberries are grown throughout the world, and you’ll often find them fresh at farmer’s markets from the middle of spring until the end of the summer.
 You also won’t have any trouble finding fresh blueberries in the produce section of any grocery store.
-Regular and wild blueberries are also available in the frozen fruit section as well.
+Regular and wild blueberries are available in the frozen fruit section as well.

 This article will show you how to store blueberries properly.
-Also, learn what happens if you eat a moldy blueberry, as well storage tips to make them last longer.
+Also, learn what happens if you eat a moldy blueberry, as well some storage tips to make them last longer.

 How Long Do Blueberries Last?

 This section will provide extensive information on how to store blueberries in the freezer and refrigerator.
-We will also detail how to improve the shelf life of blueberries in room temperature conditions and when drying them.
+We will also detail how to improve the shelf life of blueberries in room temperature conditions, and when drying them.